hashicorp/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 The `hibernation_options` block supports the following:

 * `configured` - If set to `true`, the launched EC2 instance will hibernation enabled.

+### Enclave Options

+The `enclave_options` block supports the following:

+* `enabled` - If set to `true`, Nitro Enclaves will be enabled on the instance.

+For more information, see the documentation on [Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html).

 ### Tag Specifications